adriancm93/Mixed_effects_QBs-tutorial/README.md

 # Mixed_effects_QBs (Code Example)
 **Mixed effects model using R**

 *The purpose of this is to show how to build easy and simple mixed-effects models.
-However, the model used in this example is a work in progress, so any feedback will be greatly appreciated.
+However, the model used in this example is a work in progress, so any feedback will be greatly appreciated*.

 *Also, if you will be using the model (or base on the model) I would appreciate cite me as a source :)*